Curriculum Support

 There are two levels of support which a student may receive: School Support or a support from a Statement or Education, Health and Care Plan (EHCP).
 Students’ personalised support plans include support in the form of:

-• Advice external professionals including Speech and Language Therapy Team, Autism Team and Occupational Therapy Team
+- Advice from external professionals including the Speech and Language Therapy Team, Autism Team and Occupational Therapy Team